Yearling publishes unsolicited poetry and poetry from our community of working writers once a year in December.

 The poems that move us most are the poems that make us forget that we are reading a poem.
 We believe any style, tone, form, subject matter has that potential.

 Please send us 1 poem at a time.
 If you’d like to send us more, we charge a fee to pay the editors who are providing feedback.
 It’s $5 to submit 3 poems and $10 to submit up to 6.

 The working poet is of particular importance to us.
 We define a working poet as a poet who doesn’t make their living from writing or the teaching of writing.
 Each issue will include 20 poets from our community of working writers and 20 poets from outside of that community, including those who happen to make their living from writing and teaching writing.

 Yearling’s readers and editors are shooting for the quickest possible response time.
 Since we provide feedback to every submission, we cannot say for certain how long this will take.
-We meet every other Sunday to discussion submissions.

 Aside from a chance to be published, Yearling provides poets who do not have access to a workshop or a community the opportunity to get feedback on their work.
 Please do not submit to us unless you are comfortable hearing constructive feedback on your work.
 We value the time and energy you put into your work.
 Please be aware that we do not participate in an ongoing dialogue about a poem, but you are welcome to resubmit a piece as many times as you would like.